danilito19/pySwirl/README.rst

 =====

-Modeled after [swirl](https://github.com/swirldev/swirl), pySwirl is a Python 2.7 package to learn Python and statistics in the command-line.
+Modeled after [swirl](https://github.com/swirldev/swirl), pySwirl is a Python package to learn Python and statistics in the command-line.
+This package can be helpful to those already familiar with swirl in R and to Python beginners.

 Goals
 --------